The German Gin Guide

 On This Page: German Gin and Distillery directory, reviews and tasting notes, distillery tours in Germany, interviews with German distillers, and industry insights.

 Germany is home to a vast wealth of distilleries and gins, with growth in recent years taking the number of commercial distilleries through the hundreds and the number of individual gin products into the thousands.
 Despite having abundant native juniper, which has long been used by Germans in cooking and in spirits, vodka was the German spirit of choice for many decades and it has been the past 2 decades that have really seen the rise in German gin production and consumption.
-Beyond the likes of Monkey 47, Ferdinand's Saar, Elephant Gin and now Knut Hansen Gin, German gins are surprisingly underrepresented internationally, but with news of Diageo investing in Siegfried Gin we can expect to see more of it in years to come.
 Read on to discover the best gins Germany has to offer!

 |